saibotsivad/ftp-core/readme.md

 ## Road map thingy

-* Get the core written and tested.
-Mostly done, thanks to @TehShrike
 * Get a primary group of extensions created and thoroughly tested, so that we can see what parts of the internal API are missing.
 * The goal of these primary extensions is whatever is needed to create